evgenyneu/evgenii.com/blog/_posts/2016-06-15-distributing-your-library-with-swift-package-manager.md

 ## Examples

-* [LibraryWithSwiftPackageManager](https://github.com/evgenyneu/LibraryWithSwiftPackageManager) is the demo library used in the tutorial.
+* [The demo](https://github.com/evgenyneu/LibraryWithSwiftPackageManager) library used in this tutorial.

-* [SigmaSwiftStatistics](https://github.com/evgenyneu/SigmaSwiftStatistics) is an example of a real library that supports Swift Package Manager.
+* [SigmaSwiftStatistics](https://github.com/evgenyneu/SigmaSwiftStatistics) is real library that supports Swift Package Manager.